-I am recommending making the current Recycling Technician, a 20 hour/week STNC employee, a classified position.
-This 'part-time' STNC position has been filled for nine continuous years (since April of 2000).
+I am recommending making the current Recycling Technician, a 20 hour/week STNC employee, at least a 32 hr/week, classified position.
+This 'part-time' STNC position has been filled for over fifteen continuous years (since April of 2000).
 Because of state SB1016 requirements, and the district's inherent environmental responsibilities which will only grow more important in the coming years, this is a position that should be made permanent.
 The continued funding of one 20 hour/week student employee would also be critical to the success of this operation.

 Everyone on the Grounds staff, including our Tree Worker, depend greatly upon student employee staffing to assist them with their workload.
-Federal Work Study funding has been cut back in the past couple of years, and their is always a threat that our district funded positions will be reduced as well.
+Federal Work Study funding has been cut back in recent years, and their is always a threat that our district funded positions will be reduced as well.
 We are operating with 2-3 student positions less that in past years.
-Our biggest handicap at this time is the freeze on a line transfer for the Groundskeeper I postion, hence we are operating and maintaining the landscape at 16% less employees than from 1991-2008.
+Our biggest handicap at this time has been the loss of a Groundskeeper I postion, hence we are operating and maintaining the landscape at 16% less employees than from 1991- 2008.
 Because of this, our student postions are all the more vital to our success.